10 ways to make your car baby-friendly

 Also, don’t overlook any traffic or road signs regardless of you are in a rush to go to a particular location or not.
 Remember, those things play a vital role in keeping both of you safe on the road.

-Back in the days when bulky DVD players are among the most sought-after form of entertainment for both kids and adults, it is no longer a must-have for long-distance trips with a preschooler.
+Back in the days when bulky DVD players were among the most sought-after form of entertainment for both kids and adults, it is no longer a must-have for long-distance trips with a preschooler.

-Thanks to the advancement of technology.
-A headrest-mounted tablet case keeps the screen out of their hands while maintaining a movie playing within their field of vision.
+Thanks to advancements in technology, a headrest-mounted tablet case keeps the screen out of their hands while keeping a movie playing.
 Even small babies love the sound of white noise while traveling.
 This is an effective way to keep your child happy—until the tablet runs out of battery.

-That being said, always keep a tech travel kit on hand, complete with a backup battery, USB cable, and car charger, to ensure you never have to cope with that modern-day horror.
+That being said, always keep a tech travel kit on hand, complete with a backup battery, USB cable and car charger.

 As such, install an inexpensive plastic liner on the floor that can easily be lifted and shaken out to make cleanup a breeze (and to protect the carpet from innumerable milk and juice spills).